Supraventricular TachycardiaSkip to the navigation

 What Increases Your Risk

-Some lifestyle factors can raise your risk of having an episode of supraventricular tachycardia, such as overuse of nicotine or alcohol, or use of illegal drugs, such as stimulants like cocaine or methamphetamine.
+Some lifestyle factors can raise your risk of having an episode of supraventricular tachycardia (SVT), such as overuse of nicotine or alcohol, or use of illegal drugs, such as stimulants like cocaine or methamphetamine.

 Decongestants that contain stimulants should also be avoided, including oxymetazoline (such as Afrin and other brands) and pseudoephedrine (such as Sudafed and other brands).
 Doctors also warn against using nonprescription diet pills or "pep" pills, because many contain ephedra, ephedrine, the herb ma huang, or other stimulants.

 Congenital heart defects can raise the risk of having supraventricular tachycardia.
 Conditions that affect the lungs, such as chronic obstructive pulmonary disease (COPD), pneumonia, heart failure, and pulmonary embolism, can raise your risk for multifocal atrial tachycardia (MAT), a type of supraventricular tachycardia.